What are Questions of Law?

 - What is the difference between questions of law and questions of fact?

 - What decides questions of law under Texas law?

 Juries decide facts, while courts decide the law.

 Judges must decide the law.
-By this we mean, judges decide matters like which laws apply to the case, whether evidence is legally permissible to be seen by the jury, and whether each litigant has provided enough evidence that their claims or defenses should be allowed to go to trial.
+By this we mean, judges decide matters like which laws apply to the case, whether evidence is legally permitted to be presented to the jury, and whether each litigant has provided sufficient evidence for their claims or defenses that they can be allowed to go to trial.
 Some examples of what we’re talking about: